 View our interactive map of Dentists in your Area.
 Find your closest NHS dentist! page for more details.

-The table below shows the last 100 entries we've had giving typical prices charged by private dentists in the UK.
+The table below shows the range and average prices we've had giving typical prices charged by private dentists in the UK.
 We have also compared private dentists to NHS dentists.
 You may also be interested in our NHS Dentist data

 Note that private dentist prices and charges can vary widely, and just because a private dentist 's price is high doesn't necassarily mean you are being ripped off, you might well be getting very high quality dental work.
 Like wise a very cheap dentist may still be providing high quality private dental care, but at a lower price.
 Preventative dentistry is better than cure, both in terms of how hard it hits your wallet and how much it hurts!
 Ideally you should visit your dentist every 6-12 months for a check up.